rtmigo/depz/README.md

 ### Paths are relative to the current depz.txt

 When we scan `/abc/myproject/depz.txt`, the paths are relative to `/abc/myproject`.
 Then we found a link to `mylib` and started scanning `/abc/mylib/depz.txt`.
-Now the paths are relative to `/abc/mylib/depz.txt`.
+Paths found there are relative to `/abc/mylib/depz.txt`.

 But all the symlinks will go directly into `/abc/myproject`.